Cab Kaye: Amsterdam: Cab Kaye's Jazz Piano Bar

 In the late 1970s, Kaye moved to Amsterdam and became a member of Buma/Stemra, the Dutch copyright organization that oversaw distribution of royalties, and the Dutch Association of Professional Improvising Musicians (BIM).
 In Amsterdam he performed with jazz musicians such as singer Babs Gonzales, flautist Wally Shorts, trombonist Bert Koppelaar, bassist Wilbur Little, and conductor Boy Edgar (in the Amsterdam Concertgebouw).
 In the early years in Amsterdam, he rented an apartment from jazz saxophonist Rosa King and became known on the local jazz scene.

-He opened Cab Kaye's Jazz Piano Bar in the center of Amsterdam on 1 October 1979 at Beulingstraat 9, with his Dutch wife Jeannette.
+He opened Cab Kaye's Jazz Piano Bar in the centre of Amsterdam on 1 October 1979 at Beulingstraat 9, with his Dutch wife Jeannette.
 When not touring Poland, Portugal, and Iceland, he performed five nights a week in his Piano Bar, a meeting place for jazz musicians.
 Frequent visitors included Rosa King, Slide Hampton, saxophonist Aart Gisolf, guitarist Dirk-Jan "Bubblin" Toorop, pianist David Mayer, singer Gerrie van der Klei, pianist Cameron Japp, Max Roach, Oscar Peterson, and Pia Beck.
-He gave many concerts in the Netherlands, including several with Max "Teawhistle" Teeuwisse in Den Oever and four times at the North Sea Jazz Festival.
+Kaye gave many concerts in the Netherlands, including several with Max "Teawhistle" Teeuwisse in Den Oever and four times at the North Sea Jazz Festival.
 The first North Sea Jazz Festival performance was with his Cab Kaye Quartet on 16 July 1978.
 The second was on 10 July 1981 with Akwaba Cab Kaye and his Afro Jazz.
-The third was in July 1982 accompanied by Aart Gisolf and Nippy Noya, and the last was as a soloist on 10 July 1983.
+The third was in July 1982, accompanied by Aart Gisolf and Nippy Noya, and the last was as a soloist on 10 July 1983.

 Kaye regularly performed at the Victoria Hotel, Amsterdam, in the second half of the 1980s.
 On 10 October 1987 he participated in the Night of Hilversum, a polio charity event organized by the Rotary Club, WHO and UNICEF.
 On 21 May 1988 Cab Kaye's Jazz Piano Bar closed, and he began to be heard in public much less often.
 His final significant performance was on 8 September 1996 at the Bimhuis in Amsterdam.
 Many musicians and jazz lovers, including Herman Openneer, Pim Gras, the Dutch jazz drummer John Engels and Rosa King, organized a birthday party for the 75-year-old pianist.
 He was unable to sing due to his mouth floor cancer but enthusiastically played piano with many musicians.
 He performed sporadically in smaller venues and privately in Amsterdam's Dapperbuurt.
 The last time he played piano (including "Jeannette You Are My Love") was on 12 March 2000 at home with Rosa King.